Skip to main content

 7. Look for long-lead-time components

 As mentioned above, component availability can potentially cause significant delays.
-However, PCB Masters avoid this issue by checking the availability of all components before beginning the design.
-If there are parts that require long lead times, they can be ordered early and be consigned to the board assembly vendor.
+However, PCB masters avoid this issue by checking the availability of all components before beginning the design.
+If there are parts that require long lead times, they can be ordered early and consigned to the board assembly vendor.
 The assembly vendor can also handle the procurement of the more widely available parts, so every component will be ready and waiting when your boards are ready to be assembled.

 long-lead-time-pcb-components.jpg